Wubbe/Leon-s-display/README.md

 * GND to GND

 Using some (hot)glue, put the display in the case (connector facing down, see picture).
 Slide the controller board into the horizontal slot of the case, see picture.
-Close the case
+Close the case.

-Connect a USB cable to your computer and verify that the display has been connected well.
+Connect a USB cable to your computer for power and verify that the display has been connected well.
+It should display something.
+If it does, you are ready for the next step.
 Then flash the firmware to the controller.
 This can be done in two ways:
 * download the [compiled firmware file](https://github.com/Wubbe/Leon-s-display/blob/main/Leon-s-display.ino.bin) and use a web flasher like [esp.huhn.me](https://esp.huhn.me/) or a dedicated flasher like [Nodemcu Pyflasher](https://github.com/marcelstoer/nodemcu-pyflasher) to write the firmware to the board (recommended).
-* open the source file in the Arduino development environment and compile/build the file and write it to the controller (more difficult).

-Or, order a pre-flashed controller, including display and a optionally a 3D printed case by sending me an email.
+* Order a pre-flashed controller, including display and a optionally a 3D printed case by sending me an email.
 I can do the soldering also, if you prefer.

 Future versions of the firmware can be updated via the interface of the controller itself.
 It has the possibility to upgrade OTA (over the air).

-If you connect the controller to power, using a USB-C cable, check if the display shows something.

 ## How to buy one

 If you don't want to solder and flash the firmware, just email me for a pre-flashed controller and display or a soldered one.
-I also can build you a complete one, including the 3D printed casing.
+I also can build you a complete one, including the 3D printed case.

 ### Prices